Infinite-Nomic/Infinite-Nomic/Official-Rules.rst

 - **Rule 23:**
 Proposals have ID numbers.
 Whenever a player submits a proposal to #proposals, they shall label it with its ID number.
 Each proposal's ID number is the last proposal's ID number plus one.

+- **Rule 24:**
+Relegate strikethrough'd proposals to a new channel titled #mask-archives.

+- **Rule 25:**
+Players can, if they believe that they have found a mistake in one of the gamestate tracking channels, submit an erratum to #errata.
+The player who maintains that channel shall either accept the erratum and fix the incorrect portion or deny it.
+After an erratum is accepted, the player who posted it gains 5 coins.

+- **Rule 26:**
+Any @Current player who is not a @Merchant may forgo their proposal and request a loan from the bank instead, equal to or less than the current amount of coins in the bank, or less than 200 coins, whichever is less.
+If they do, the @Merchant can choose to approve or deny the loan within 24 hours of that player's request.
+If they deny the loan, nothing happens and the turn of the player who requested the loan is skipped.
+If the loan is approved, the amount of coins specified is removed from the banked, and the player who requested the coins adds that amount of coins to their balance.
+This is not considered as "gaining coins" for other rules.
+The player gains a loan value in the inventory equal to the amount of coins he got from the bank, is considered a "debtor" and gets the according role for as long as he has a non-zero loan value.

+Any player who has a loan value, may request to pay back their loan at any time, by pinging an @Merchant in the nomic discussion channel and specifying what amount of their current loan they want to pay back.
+The amount of coins specified is removed from their current coin balance and their loan value.

+Every Friday at announcement time, every player's loan value becomes 1.1 times their current loan value.

+If a player's loan value exceeds 500, the bank gains coins equal to that player's coin value, that player's coin and loan values become 0, they lose the game, they become a "slave" and get the according role.